sstef/CryptoViz/README.md

 Day 2: Render the information associated with pie slices as tooltips and side information.

 Day 3: Implement the interactive user controls.

+## Credits
+API calls are being made to https://api.coinmarketcap.com for currency data.